Digital Strategy for Small Business — Where to Start

 Mistake 3: Lack of Patience with SEO

 SEO takes time — 3-6 months for the first visible results.
 Many companies give up after 2 months because "there are no results."
+This is the mistake we see most often, and it usually costs the most — giving up doesn't mean starting from zero again, it means losing what had already started to work.
 Meanwhile, SEO is an investment that pays off multiple times over the long term.

 Mistake 4: Website Without a Call to Action